Union Stock Yards: Fires

-The first Chicago Union Stock Yards fire started on December 22, 1910, destroying $400,000 of property and killing twenty-one firemen, including the Fire Marshal James J. Horan.
-Fifty engine companies and seven hook and ladder companies fought the fire until it was declared extinguished by Chief Seyferlich on December 23.
+The first Chicago Union Stock Yards fire started on December 22, 1910, destroying $400,000 of property and killing 21 firemen, including the Fire Marshal James J. Horan.
+Fifty engine companies and seven hook and ladder companies fought the fire until it was declared extinguished on December 23.
 In 2004, a memorial to all Chicago firefighters who have died in the line of duty was erected just behind the Union Stock Yards Gate at the intersection of Exchange Avenue and Peoria Street.

-A larger fire occurred on Saturday, May 19, 1934, which burned almost 90 percent of the stockyards, including the Exchange Building, the Stock Yard Inn, and the International Livestock Exposition building.
-The 1934 Stock Yards fire was seen as far away as Indiana, and caused approximately $6 million worth of damages.
+A larger fire occurred on May 19, 1934, which burned almost 90 percent of the stockyards, including the Exchange Building, the Stock Yard Inn, and the International Livestock Exposition building.
+The fire was seen as far away as Indiana and caused approximately $6 million in damages.
 One employee and 8,000 head of cattle died.
-The yards were in business the following Sunday evening.